intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 superficially simple protocols can often involve more actors than is immediately apparent.

-Actions that might be taken by middleboxes in response to a change in a protocol and the effect that might have on the operation of the protocol require careful consideration when designing for extensibility.
+The design of extension points needs to consider what actions middleboxes might take in response to a protocol change, as well as the effect those actions could have on the operation of the protocol.

 Changes might affect entites with indirect interactions with a protocol.
 How protocol elements are handled in applications or other interconnected systems